Inpacchi/Hackintosh-10850K-Z490-Gaming-Edge-WiFi/README.md

 - You can't install macOS without a network connection, so you have to use the terminal to set the negotiation speed.
   - `ifconfig en0 media 1000baseT` should typically take care of this.
 - I had this nagging issue where the installer would crash back to the start screen after I select a disk.
 I found this issue by looking in the installer log and found the line `No mapping for user data read` which, upon some Googling, revealed USB and port issues.
 Unfortuantely I didn't have macOS installed so I wasn't sure how to fix this...so I disabled all but two ports in the BIOS and found out which ports were still enabled by trial and error.
 I used a USB Hub for my installation media, keyboard and mouse and it installed without a hitch.
-- My current issue is that the system will essentially crash (speaker starts making a buzzing noise, cursor turns pixelated and the system stops responding) which I have not been able to find a solution for.
+- My current issue is that the system will essentially crash (speaker starts making a buzzing noise, cursor turns pixelated and the system stops responding.)
+Some Googling shows that this might be due to my overclocked RAM.
+I didn't think this at first because my original overclock was stable on Windows, but it figures that it'd be different on a Hackintosh (I mean, duh, right?)
+Currently have it toned down a notch and testing.

 ## Important Notes
 - I pretty much followed the [Dortania Guide](http://dortania.github.io) to a tee